BrenPatF/powershell_utils/Utils/README.md

 ```
 $ ./Install-Utils
 ```
-This will create a folder Utils under the first folder in your `psmodulepath` environment variable, and copy Utils.psm1 to it.
+This will create a folder Utils under the first folder in your `PSModulePath` environment variable, and copy Utils.psm1 to it.
 ## Unit Testing
 [&uarr; In this README...](#in-this-readme)<br />
 [&darr; Unit Testing Prerequisites](#unit-testing-prerequisites)<br />